gunthercox/ChatterBot/docs/large-language-models.rst

 .. warning::

-    Starting in ChatterBot 1.2.6 experimental support for large language models is being added.
+    Starting in ChatterBot 1.2.6 experimental support for :term:`large language models` is being added.
 This support is not yet complete and is not yet ready for general use beyond experimental purposes.
 The API will likely change in the future and the functionality may not be fully implemented.